Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

 “One functions as one can,” Odn stated.

 Later, after he had had time to thoroughly examine every inch of the ship, Dub considered what he should do next.
 Odn had told him the planet they were on was not habitable for humans in its present state.
-That be the case, he dared not wake the children.
+If that be the case, he dared not wake the children.
 Once they entered into the awakening stage, the chjube tree would not be able to supply enough oxygen to keep them alive.
-He sighed loudly when he realized they would have to wait for someone to come rescue them.
+He heaved the equivalent of an android sigh when he realized they would have to wait for someone to come rescue them.

-“We had visitors earlier today,” Odn told him.
+“We had visitors earlier today,” Odn told Dub.
 “That is the reason I awoke you.
 However, they are not the ones we have been waiting for.”

 “They left?”
-Dub queried, disturbed by that news.
+Dub queried, disturbed by the news.
 “Where did they go?” he asked.